MinhDg00/EM/README.md

 #### Research project supervised by Prof. Sunyoung Shin.
-  Implement coordinate-descent algorithm for estimation and variable selection in reparametrized penalized Gaussian models.
+  Implement Block Coordinate-Descent algorithm for estimation and variable selection in reparametrized penalized Gaussian models.

 #### Main idea of the algorithm:
 Make effort to provide a efficient algorithm for numerical optimization with reparametrization and other convergent properties.
 The algorithm's purpose is to tackle with sparsity and large number of features.